-Most of the entities engaged in cross-border research projects are technology providers (32%), support services providers (28%), hydrogen infrastructure providers (12%) and end-users (10%).
+Most of the entities engaged in cross-border research projects are technology providers (31%), support services providers (29%), end-users (13%) and hydrogen infrastructure providers (10%).
 This reflects one of the core activities of HyTrEc2, which is to improve operational efficiency of fuel-cell driven vehicles and conduction hydrogen trials with potential end-users.